Standard Chartered Bonus$aver: Earn up to 5.85% p.a. after latest rate cut

 What would Beansprout do?

-The Standard Chartered Bonus$aver account may still appeal to those looking for a relatively straightforward high-yield savings account, especially if you value its multi-currency feature for travel, overseas spending, or international investing.
+The Standard Chartered Bonus$aver Account may still appeal to savers who want a high-interest savings account with a multi-currency feature for travel, overseas spending or international investing.

-To unlock the higher interest tiers, you would need to meet the Invest and Insure categories, while those meeting only the more basic salary credit and eligible card spend criteria would earn around 1.85% p.a. from 1 May 2026.
+To unlock the higher interest rate, you would need to meet the Invest and Insure categories, which require larger financial commitments.

 If you're unable to meet these requirements, you may want to consider a more basic, no-frills savings account instead.